Home

 Oh these days I'm up at the Manor House.

-Cathy's letter in the top drawer with the others.
+Cathy's letter in the top drawer

 Down to Stockwell tube again.